kmkittu/OKE/README.md

 ![api key](https://github.com/kmkittu/OKE/blob/main/user%20API%20keys.png)

-Click "Add API Key" button
+Click "Add API Key" button.
+Paste the oci_key_public.pem there.

 ![api key button](https://github.com/kmkittu/OKE/blob/main/user%20add%20public%20key.png)

 Now our public key become part of OCI.
 Once the key is added it will listed along with Fingerprint.

 #### Fingerprint
+When you upload the public key in the Console (As you did in the user details page) , the fingerprint is also automatically displayed there.
+It looks something like this: 12:34:56:78:90:ab:cd:ef:12:34:56:78:90:ab:cd:ef

-You can get the key's fingerprint with the following OpenSSL command.
+You can also get the key's fingerprint with the following OpenSSL command.
 If you're using Windows, you'll need to install Git Bash for Windows and run the command with that tool.

     openssl rsa -pubout -outform DER -in oci_key_public.pem | openssl md5 -c

-Also in other way when you upload the public key in the Console (As you did in the user details page) , the fingerprint is also automatically displayed there.
-It looks something like this: 12:34:56:78:90:ab:cd:ef:12:34:56:78:90:ab:cd:ef

 ![Fingerprint](https://github.com/kmkittu/OKE/blob/main/Add%20public%20Key%20-%20Fingerprint.png)